trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 When it comes to hardware security there are terms such as tamper resistant, tamper evident, tamper proof, and secure element.
 It is important to understand what these terms mean as they are often used for marketing purposes.

 - **Tamper proof** - Anyone with in-depth knowledge of hardware security understands there is no such thing as tamper proof.
 The National Institute of Standards and Technology has established some standards for the SECURITY REQUIREMENTS FOR CRYPTOGRAPHIC MODULES in the publication [here](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.140-2.pdf).
 This standard defines 4 security levels.
-A simplified explanation of these levels can be found on [wikipedia](https://en.wikipedia.org/wiki/FIPS_140-2) (Notice that even the highest security level is not tamper proof)
+A simplified explanation of these levels can be found on [wikipedia](https://en.wikipedia.org/wiki/FIPS_140-2) (Notice that even the highest security level is not tamper proof).

 - **Tamper resistant** - This can mean something as simple as the device being coated in plastic.
 In many cases that plastic can [easily be removed](http://www.hexview.com/~scl/neo/) with household chemicals.